 Bowood’s sustainability policy is to continually reduce the environmental impact of all of our activities.
-We are committed to safeguarding the Estate’s heritage assets and landscape while contributing to the fight against climate change.
-The estate comprises Bowood House & Gardens, a Hotel, Spa, and Golf Resort as well as the wider Estate operation.
-Combined, our pledge and key sustainability objectives are:
+We are committed to stewardship of the Estate’s heritage assets and landscape, while contributing to the fight against climate change.
+The Estate comprises Bowood House & Gardens, a Hotel, Spa, and Golf Resort, and the wider Estate enterprises.
+As a business, our key sustainability objectives are:

 By 2022, to operate comprehensive recycling facilities in all business areas

 By 2023, to substantively phase out single-use plastics in all business areas